jacobobryant/biff/libs/authenticate/docs/config.md

 Create a new user for the given normalized `email`.
 Returns the user ID which is used as the value for `(:uid session)`.

-`params` is the `(:params ctx)` value from the request when the user submitted the signin form (whereas this function is called in a subsequent request) and can be used with a custom signup form to collect additional information on signup.
+`params` contains the additional request parameters submitted with the signin form.
+The `:email` and `:__anti-forgery-token` parameters are omitted.
+This map can be used with a custom signup form to collect additional information on signup.